 GEAR Setup

-The FACTION LA MACHINE 4's reverse camber makes it easy to operate in any snow.
-It's especially helpful in monaka snow or heavy new snow.
-The G3 Zed12 bindings are easy to put on and have few issues.
-The LANG XT3 Tour Pro boots are lightweight and have a rubber sole, but they feel like alpine boots.
-I also recommend them because I don't see many people using them.
-I
+FACTION's LA MACHINE 4 has a reverse camber that makes it easy to handle in any snow condition.
+It's especially helpful in heavy, slushy snow.
+G3's ZED12 bindings are easy to put on when putting on the skis, and they have few malfunctions.
+LANG XT3 Tour Pro boots are lightweight and have rubber soles, yet they feel like alpine boots.
+I also recommend them because not many people use them.
+I've had my

 Reviewer: